Yoghurt, How to Make at Home?

 1 full tbsp. starter culture or 'live' or 'bio' yoghurt

-Boil the milk in a heavy bottomed pan to boiling and then simmer for a couple of minutes.
-I tend to boil milk in a microwave milk boiler these days (see pictures).
+Boil the milk in a heavy bottomed pan and then simmer for a couple of minutes, picture 2.
+I tend to boil milk in a microwave milk boiler these days.
 Milk does not boil over in this.
 Heat on full power for 5-7 minutes.

 If you want thick yoghurt from skimmed milk, stir in 2-3 tbsp. skimmed milk powder into it.
 Allow it to cool down to tepid/skin warm.

-Add starter culture or jamun and stir it in well.
+Add starter culture often called jaman or jamun in my family, and stir it in well.

 Transfer to the pot you are using for making yoghurt and keep in a warm place for approximately 5-8 hours.
-I make it mostly in an electric yoghurt maker these days.
+I make it mostly in an electric yoghurt maker these days, often reusing the 1 litre yoghurt pots that you buy yoghurt in.
 In hot countries, table top is warm enough and it will usually be ready within 2-3 hours.

 To test if it is set, gently tilt the pot, it will stay firmly in place.

 Once it is set, it must be removed from the warm place and put in the fridge.
-If left at room temperature, the yoghurt will continue to mature and become 'tart' quickly.
+If left at room temperature, the yoghurt will continue to mature and become too sour or mature quickly.
 It tastes best when chilled for a couple of hours

 If you have made your yoghurt from skimmed or semi skimmed milk, let the yoghurt cool down, tilt the pot a little and spoon off the liquid that comes to the top.
 This will give you thicker yoghurt.